Resource Directory /

 Illinois Disability Benefits 101 is a free, user-friendly, Illinois-specific website that helps work through the myths and confusion of Social Security benefits, health care, employment and more.
 It is a one-stop shop for information, resources, and tools to motivate and support employment and community inclusion for individuals with disabilities, their families and professionals.

-• DSCC's Self-Care Assessment for Parents/Caregivers of Youth with Intellectual/Development Disabilities
+• DSCC's Self-Care Skills Assessment for Parents/Caregivers of Young Adults With Intellectual/Developmental Disabilities

-DSCC’s Self-Care Assessment for Parents/Caregivers of Youth with Intellectual/Development Disabilities is designed to help caregivers of young adults (ages 18-25) assess the young adult’s ability to care for their own health.
+DSCC’s Self-Care Assessment for Parents/Caregivers of Youth with Intellectual/Development Disabilities is designed to help caregivers of young adults (ages 18 to 25) assess the young adult’s ability to care for their own health.
 The assessment will help provide information about what your young adult already knows about their health and areas where you/they need to learn more.

 If a young adult is able to fill out this information independently, they should complete the young adult version of this form instead.